codeforamerica/honolulu_answers/README.md

 7. Submit a pull request.
 Please do not include changes to the gemspec or version file.
 (If you want to create your own version for some reason, please do so in a separate commit.)

+## Roadmap
+* Support other search indexes backends/services (perhaps just fulltext search in DB as a fallback)
+* A comprehensive admin component
+* Results tailored to current location

 ## Supported Ruby Versions
 This library aims to support and is [tested against][travis] the following Ruby